 When is the deadline to apply?

-December 16, 2013 is the deadline (for US citizens, permanent US residents, and immigrants with Green Cards) to be considered for the following Autumn Quarter 2014 admission.
-(Note: Deadline extended to December 31, 2013).
+December 15, 2014 is the deadline (for US citizens, permanent US residents, and immigrants with Green Cards) to be considered for the following Autumn Quarter 2015 admission.

 Due to the time required for processing applications, international applicants are strongly encouraged to submit their application and transcripts to the Office of Graduate Admissions by November 1.
 However, applications received after this date will be accepted.

 Applications to The Graduate School must be submitted on-line.
 For more information on the application process, please read the instructions and select the links that best apply to you (international student or domestic student).
 Application materials are slightly different for each group, so please read carefully.